Bannister to Basquiat, 150 Years of African American Painting: A Lecture by Christopher Stackhouse

 1 PM

 The history of African-American painting is as old as the United States.
-As early as the 18th century notable artists Joshua Johnson and Scipio Moorhead produced portraiture.
+As early as the 18th century, notable artists Joshua Johnson and Scipio Moorhead produced portraiture.
 Each participated in artistic communities that constitute the early foundations of American art and literature.
-These artists, among others, background the development of a complex lineage that persisted from the Colonial Period to the present.
-Bookending a section of that history with Edward Mitchell Bannister (1826-1901) as forebear and Jean-Michel Basquiat (1960-1988) as scion provides an opportunity to study cultural continuity of African-American painting from early Modern art through Contemporary art.
-This lecture will look at such art by decade, covering years 1865 through 2015.
+These artists, among others, background the development of a complex lineage that has persisted from the Colonial Period to the present.
+Bookending a sesquicentennial period in this history with painters Edward Mitchell Bannister (1826–1901) as forebear and Jean-Michel Basquiat (1960–1988) as scion provides an opportunity to study cultural continuity of African-American painting from Early Modern art through Contemporary art.
+This lecture will look at such art by decade, from the Reconstruction era to the present.